uwapcs/minutes/2021/2021-07-all_hands.md

 - Venue: Discord

 ## Opening
 *Meeting Opened:*

-Present:
+Present: Ryan, Alan, Nic, Gozz, David, Hannah, Michael

 Apologies: Bea

-Absent:
+Absent: Stephen

 ## Semester 1 Recap (~30 minutes)
 * Survey results (~~only 2 responses :')~~ 7 now!)
+    * Most students are undergrads
+        * This is to be expected
+    * Everyone is programming in python
+        * Except that one dude doing julia (*cough* tim chapman)
+    * Everyone has participated in a contest this year
+    * Most people has attended workshops
+    * Some content was difficult
+    * Another feedback section only included people not having time and requests for shared drive content
 * Workshops are useful:
   * 6/7 of respondees wrote a note on the usefulness of the material
   * 6/6 of these notes were positive
   * Good balance of Intro to Comp.
 Prog., and Intro to programming mentioned.
 * Improvements:
   * More time in workshops to do problems
   * Some comments on it being too theory-heavy in workshops
     * [Ryan] I think we can split subjects up more
   * Computational geometry

+* General comments
+  * A lot of people are finding some of our content overwhelming
+      * Perhaps put little tips and tricks in the newsletter or reminders of our shared resources
+      * The club has a reputation of being intimidating
+  * People are signing up and not turing up
+      * We seem cool but scary
+  * Integrate access to our resources when people sign up for the mailing list
+  * People are finding the club intimidating
+      * The word 'Competitive' scares people away
+      * Need to rethink marketing
+  * Pods are a good way to introduce people to the area
+      * Need to stress that the objective is learning
+  * Could collaborate with Women in STEM/Engineering
+  * Could collaborate with Guild Womens Department
+      * Has been explored in the past was not good
+      * Perhaps need more support in the pods
+          * Could explore deliberately grouping kinds of people
+  * Should include a pronouns section in the membership forms
+      * Definitely include in next years form
+  * Intimidation free introductions
+      * An issue for everyone
+      * Discord is good for combating this
+      * webpage is not very friendly
+          * Could move Dmoj to a subdomain so rest of website can be more approachable
+  * Membership progression
+      * People tend to come for intro to programming and then are funneled into competitive programming
+  * User manual  (Fresher Guide)
+      * Current resources page is a good starting point
+          * Should be more personalized
+          * Quickstart guide or fresher guide
+      * Website needs a better content delivery system

 ### Competitions

 ### Workshops

 #### Competitive Programming
 What did we run?
   * Intro to Competitive Programming
   * Sorting
   * Searching
   * String Structures
+      * Spent a lot of time on the basic (too much)
+      * Difference between representation and actual algorithms hard to balance
+      * Going through actual examples was difficult, as people zoned out
+      * Conceptually challenging problems cause a lot of problems
+      * Should run this with examples
+      * Write a Gym specifically for a hard algorithm
+          * break the problems down and approach one by one
+      * For strings specifically there is an issue with conceptual understanding versus semantic
+      * Need to figure out where these algorithms go
+          * Take list of algorithms to cover and split it across various sessions
+      * Have a session on just dealing with strings in a persons language of choice and how to manipulate them
+          * Perhaps not a session but a resource on how to use them
+          * Could have a hackerrank style here is how to do it and then apply it to a different problem (especially in different languages)
   * Graphs pt.
 1
+      * lots of talking less implementation
+      * Could have an evening online session working on graph algorithms and representation in a specific languages
+      * Also need to cover setting up the architecture of how to write code in a competition setting
+          * Weather to run it in c++ or python
+          * Perhaps java to bridge the understanding gap vs the technical gap
   * Graphs pt.
 2
+      * Was difficult according to participants
+      * Being clear in presentation in important
+          * Practice running sessions is important
+      * Explaining how to learn the algorithm is difficult
+      * Having a gym or practice examples that are approachable is important
+          * Learn by doing
   * Greedy Algorithms
   * Dynamic programming
+      * Needs multiple sessions

 What went right?
 What can we improve?

 #### Intro to Programming
 What did we run?
   * Intro to Programming (x3 weeks)
   * Outro to Programming
   * Git
   * Linux foo
   * Quantum computing (x2 weeks)

 What went right?
+  * has been good
 what can we improve?
+  * could be done as a oneshot on a saturday
+      * Possibly run around week 3

 ### Social